albamr09/albamr09.github.io/content/datascience/master/tfm/01_bibliography.md

 #### Contrastive Learning

 Contrastive learning is the process of pre-training the model to learn an embedding space which will be further used for down-stream classification or regression tasks.
 Let $g(\cdot)$ denote the data augmentation function.
-Given an anchor xi from the training set, a view is generated as follows:
+Given an anchor $x_i$ from the training set, a view is generated as follows:

 $$
 \hat{x}_i = g(x_i)